 Assembly of a Signed URL

-- Take everything after the apex of the domain (/path/to/playlist.m3u8) and add your passphrase field and passphrase as a query string.
+- Take everything after the apex of the domain (/path/to/playlist.m3u8) and add the passphrase field and passphrase as a query string.
 For example:

 - Generate an md5 sum using the full file path of the desired asset